RLuckom/raphaelluckom.com/terraform/sites/raphaelluckom.com/posts/practitioner_journey.md

 3. An S3 bucket configured as a static site.

-Let's look at the [s3 console](https://s3.console.aws.amazon.com/s3/home?region=us-east-1) to find the name of the new bucket (yours will have a different random string at the end than mine)
+Look at the [s3 console](https://s3.console.aws.amazon.com/s3/home?region=us-east-1) to find the name of the new bucket (yours will have a different random string at the end than mine)

 ![View of the instance connection page showing a series of output](/img/practitioner_journey/000/s3_website_bucket.png)

-First, `cd` back into the parent directory by typing `cd ..`.
+Run "`cd ..`" to move into the parent of the current directory.
 The special path `..` is used when you want to go "up a level" in the directory hierarchy--when you want to move from the _present working directory_ (`pwd`) into the parent directory.
-Then, use `aws s3 cp ./index.html s3://{your-bucket-name}` (replacing `{your-bucket-name}` with the actual name of your bucket) to upload the `index.html` file to the bucket (the `curl` command in the following is unnecessary):
+Then, run "`aws s3 cp ./index.html s3://{your-bucket-name}`" (replacing "`{your-bucket-name}`" with the actual name of your bucket).
+This uploads the `index.html` file to the bucket (the `curl` command in the following is unnecessary):

 ![View of the instance connection page showing a series of output](/img/practitioner_journey/000/ec2_s3_cp.png)

-Now we can find the website endpoint by going to the [s3 console](https://s3.console.aws.amazon.com/s3/home?region=us-east-1), clicking on the website bucket, and finding its website configuration at the bottom of the Properties
-panel:
+Go to the [s3 console](https://s3.console.aws.amazon.com/s3/home?region=us-east-1) and click on the website bucket.
+On the bucket page, go to the Properties panel.
+Scroll all the way to the bottom to find the bucket's website configuration:

 ![View of the S3 console page showing the bucket website hosting settings](/img/practitioner_journey/000/s3_website_config.png)

-We can see the website in a browser by clicking on the link:
+Click the link in the bucket configuration to see the hosted page:

 ![View of the static website in a browser](/img/practitioner_journey/000/s3_website_in_browser.png)